 Very few of us will approach this kind of fork in the road.
 But it is worth asking yourself what you are willing to sacrifice in order to be successful.

 Adam Peaty: Leave swimming at the pool.

-The first man to swim a :56 breaststroke relay leg, Adam Peaty has been treating the sprint breaststroke world records like punching dummies since 2015.
+The first man to swim a :56 breaststroke relay leg, Adam Peaty knows a little something about swimming really fast breaststroke.
+He has been treating the sprint breaststroke world records like punching dummies since 2015.

 “Sometimes I go downstairs and my mum and dad are watching one of my races and I tell them to switch it off,” said Peaty.
 “If I start seeing that, I can’t stop thinking about it all night which means you are losing energy where you should be gaining energy.”

 Does this mean you should go home and smash your mouth into a bottomless bag of Doritos?
 Go out with your friends and party the night before the big meet?
 Of course not.
 You can still live the lifestyle of an athlete without being obsessive about the sport while you are away from training.